Meat, Refined Grains and Inflammation

 It's also important to make sure you're getting enough fruits and vegetables in your diet as they provide essential vitamins and nutrients that you can't get from meat and bread.
 They also help to reduce inflammation in the body and studies have shown that people who eat a primarily plant-based diet may have reduced risk for all kinds of illnesses and diseases.

 If you struggle to get enough fresh greens and fruit in your diet, you can try taking a green supplement to help ensure you're getting all your daily vitamins and minerals.
-All Day Energy Greens is a green supplement that comes in powder form and can be easily added to any type of green drink or smoothie to boost nutritional content.
-It contains more than 37 superfoods and is an excellent source of Vitamins A, C, and E as well as all the essential B vitamins and even protein.
+A green supplement that comes in powder form and can be easily added to any type of green drink or smoothie to boost nutritional content.

 To maintain a healthy lifestyle and reduce chronic inflammation which can lead to illness and disease, make sure you eat grass-fed beef, reduce your consumption of red meat, and purchase minimally processed grains.
 Finally, eat your veggies and take a green supplement daily, and you'll be well on your way to excellent health.